 In 2002, Dana discovered and purchased one such vineyard on Templeton’s South El Pomar Road, what is now called the Pomar Junction Vineyard.
 For six years, the Merrill family worked to bring the 40-acre vineyard up to the standards of the Central Coast Vineyard Team’s “Sustainability In Practice” (SIP) certification (one of the program’s first participants and champions) and to renovate the existing buildings for a tasting room.
 The Pomar Junction tasting room opened in 2008 followed by a production estate winery in 2011.

-Dana lives an breaths his community and is very involved as a founding member of the widely-respected Central Coast Vineyard Team which teaches and encourages sustainable vineyard practices, chairing the California Association of Winegrape Growers as a representative of Paso Robles, serving on the California Pierce’s Disease Board, and serving two terms on the Paso Robles Wine Country Alliance and Monterey County Vintners and Growers Association boards, among others.
+Dana lives an breaths his community and is very involved as a founding member of the widely-respected Central Coast Vineyard Team which teaches and encourages sustainable vineyard practices, (including environmentally safe recycling, such as using BB06 glass bottle crushing machine, to recycle broken glasses), chairing the California Association of Winegrape Growers as a representative of Paso Robles, serving on the California Pierce’s Disease Board, and serving two terms on the Paso Robles Wine Country Alliance and Monterey County Vintners and Growers Association boards, among others.